 Mirador del Rio

 Our first stop the next day was the iconic Mirador del Rio.
-Standing at 475 meters high, in the north part of the island, it has panoramic views over Lanazarote’s unspoilt coastline.
+Standing at 475 meters high, in the north part of the island, it’s one of the most impressive landmarks in Spain with panoramic views over the coastline.
 I noticed on my previous visit that much of the island’s distinctive architecture is down to one man.
 César Manrique was a architect and artist who cared passionately about his home country.
 He worked tirelessly to preserve the low-level buildings of the island and create striking new designs.
 Fortunately, much of his legacy is still evident today.
 In this trip, we would explore some of his most iconic creations including Mirador del Rio, which has the feel of a James Bond villain’s lair.
 It’s a spectacular building that blends in with the rock so you can barely spot it from below.
 The cafe has floor to ceiling glass windows and the outside views are even better.

 Jameos del Agua

 From here it was a short drive to another of Manrique’s creations, the iconic Jameos del Agua.
-Built into the volcanic tunnel created by the eruption of La Corona Volcano, it’s a unique place.
+Built into the volcanic tunnel created by the eruption of La Corona Volcano, it’s one of the best Lanzarote excursions.
 There’s a restaurant, museum and gorgeous pool.
-It’s for decorative purposes only but looked very inviting!
+It’s for decorative purposes only but looked very inviting.

 One of the most impressive aspects is the auditorium hewn from the rock.
 Concerts are regularly held in this awe-inspiring space.